Cameron Diaz Says She Is Actually Retired After All

 "Guys please, I was making a joke in an interview," Blair told her social media followers.
 "CAMERON DIAZ is NOT retiring from ANYTHING.
 And for more breaking news: I am NOW retiring from being Cameron Diaz's spokesperson."

-But now it seems like there was at least some truth to Blair's statements.
+But now it seems like there was some truth to Blair's statements.
 During a Sweetest Thing reunion interview with Diaz, Blair and Christina Applegate, published Thursday, Diaz admitted she's retired.

 When the trio was asked by Entertainment Weekly if they've all reunited since filming the 2002 movie, they revealed that they haven't.